-It’s time avid readers were honest with one another about how they read so many books.
-Saturday morning, the BBC News Magazine published an article called How could I read more books, which is something we are all trying to figure out these days, especially at the beginning of January when it seems everyone is resolved to read more this year.
+It is time avid readers are honest with one another about how they read so many books.
 The article starts off reminding readers of the familiar fact that President Theodore Roosevelt read a book a day, but more interestingly, talks about how Mark Zuckerberg reads a book every 2 weeks.
 How, though, can mere mortals turn more pages?

 The answer in the article is speed reading and training your eyes to move faster across the page.
 There is a time and place for speed reading, Darwin’s, Origin of Species, for example, was a required text in my graduate program for a course on Victorian literature.
 Can you imagine taking a walk in nature and writing down everything you see in nauseating detail?
 This book changed the world, but it was boring, and there was plenty to gloss over.